 Students who wish to use the College Fitness Center should register for one of the Physical Education courses (P-E 100, 101, 200, or 201) for college credit or for a Continuing Education Fitness Course, and pay the appropriate tuition and fees.
 After completing the orientation sessions, students may work out at their own convenience during Fitness Center hours.
 The SSC Fitness Center includes state-of-the-art equipment and an individualized workout program.
+Students need a college I.D. card to use the Fitness Center.
 For more information, call 708-596-2000, ext.
 5734.